Haedong Yonggungsa Temple in Busan

 Hello Again Everyone!

-Haedong Yonggungsa Temple (“Korean Dragon Palace Temple”) was founded in 1376 by the Venerable monk Naong who was an advisor to King Gongmin.
-One day in a dream, the Divine Sea god of the East Sea revealed himself to Naong.
+Haedong Yonggungsa Temple, which means “Korean Dragon Palace Temple,” in English, was first founded in 1376 by the Venerable monk Naong who was an advisor to King Gongmin.
+One day in a dream, the Divine Sea god of the East Sea revealed itself to Naong.
 He was told to construct a temple at the top of Mount Bongrae and the nation would become larger and more stable.
-So after checking around the nation for a place to build a temple, he found the land where the temple now rests, naming the temple Bomunsa Temple.
+So after checking around the nation for a place to build a temple, he found the land where the temple now rests.
+In the process, he named the temple Bomunsa Temple.
 However, in 1592, during the Imjin War with Japan, the temple was burned to the ground.
 It wasn’t until the 1930’s, over 300 years after its destruction, that the Venerable monk Ungang, from Tongdosa Temple, rebuilt the temple.
 He renamed it Haedong Yonggungsa Temple.

 Admission to the temple is free.